Bookmark and Share

 • Winter 2010: Mississippi House Chairwoman Reecy Dickson held a series of hearings to pass HB842, a bill focused on delivery of state services in Mississippi’s twenty poorest counties.
 These hearings were held in response to the findings of the Mississippi Human Development Report, also for the provision of health services to underserved communities.

-• December 2009: AHDP research was cited in testimony before a Senate Judiciary Committee hearing on poverty and human rights.
+• December 2009: MOA research was cited in testimony before a Senate Judiciary Committee hearing on poverty and human rights.

 • 2009: US Senator Mary Landrieu of Louisiana utilized A Portrait of Louisiana research to make the case for prioritizing mental health funding.

-• 2009: Connecticut Department of Higher Education Commissioner has drawn on AHDP research for an understanding of school priorities.
+• 2009: Connecticut Department of Higher Education Commissioner has drawn on MOA research for an understanding of school priorities.

 Classroom and Academic Use